 One can override these parameters in the following way:

 In order to prevent mapping of low quality reads (filter them off) one

 Separation of clones with same CDR3 (clonal sequence) but different V/J/C genes¶

-Since v1.8 MiXCR can separates clones with equal clonal sequence and different V, J and C (e.g. do distinguish clones with different IG isotype) genes.
+Since v1.8 MiXCR by default separates clones with equal clonal sequence and different V and J genes and optionally can separate clones with different C genes (e.g. do distinguish clones with different IG isotype).